sprblm/dots-patterns/patterns/tombstones.md

+## Why Choose Tombstones?

+* When you want to protect the safety and privacy of user generated content.

 ## The Design Problem

 User-generated content may be available forever on some Devices; and thus, could stay on the network somewhere forever.
 This is more likely the longer this content is online, as crawlers will begin to find it, copy it, and syncronize it to other people.